uni-carlosfranzreb/thesis_classifier/README.md

 We also ensure labels are coherent, as Giargiulo: all ancestors of assigned labels should also be assigned.

+Giargulo trains the model with the sigmoid cross entropy loss function.
+This is the same as the Binary Cross Entropy Loss of PyTorch.

-However, instead of using sigmoid cross entropy as a loss function, we use Ben-Baruch's assymetric loss, which accounts for the imbalance between positive and negative labels and considers noise.
+We will train it again with Ben-Baruch's assymetric loss, which accounts for the imbalance between positive and negative labels and considers noise.
 The loss dynamically down-weights and hard-thresholds easy negative samples, while also discarding possibly mislabeled samples.

 ## Word embeddings